Scattered to gregarious among grass and

 moss or on conifer needle beds, on fallen twigs, in deciduous

 as well as coniferous woods.
 Summer to autumn.
-Widely distributed all over the country.
+Widely distributed all over the area.
 See the records in The Norwegian Mycological Database.

 Basidia 24-30 x 5.5-6.5 μm, slender-clavate, 4-spored, clamped.
 Spores 6.5-9 x 3-4.5 μm, Q=1.6-2.2, Qav=1.9, pip-shaped, smooth, non-amyloid.
 Cheilocystidia 30-60 x 5.5-12.5 μm, occuring mixed with the basidia, fusiform, long- to short-stalked, clamped, apically sometimes subcapitate or covered by a gelatinous drop.
 Pleurocystidia similar.
 Lamellar trama non-amyloid and non-dextrinoid.
 Hyphae of the pileipellis 2-6.5 μm wide, clamped, covered with simple to much branched, cylindrical to strongly inflated excrescences 2-20 x 2-6.5 μm, which tend to form very dense masses and becoming gelatinized.
 Hyphae of the cortical layer of the stipe 2.5-4.5 μm wide, clamped, smooth; caulocystidia up to 65 x 20 μm, fusiform, lageniform, subcylindrical or clavate to globose.

 Maas Geesteranus (1990:173) discussed a possible placement of Mycena flavoalba in the genus Hemimycena Singer.
-He chose to keep it in Mycena sect. adonidae together with the five species M. adonis, M. aurantiidisca, M. floridula, and M. ochrogaleata.
+He chose to keep it in Mycena sect.
+Adonidae together with the five species M. adonis, M. aurantiidisca, M. floridula, and M. ochrogaleata.
 The latter species is by many authors recognized as a Hemimycena, e. g. by Antonín & Noordeloos (2004), and is excluded from this site.
-Although M. flavoalba no doubt is a true Mycena, as the genus is understood today, it may be confused with species of Hemimycena, for example Hemimycena lactea (Pers.)
+M. flavoalba may be confused with species of Hemimycena, for example Hemimycena lactea (Pers.)
 Singer and H. delectabilis (Peck) Singer.
 It differs from these species, among other features, by the distinctly pigmented, yellowish or ivory white pileus, differently shaped spores and different shape of the caulocystidia.

 Further images on the Internet: